codebrain001/Whatsapp-spatial-mapping/article.md

 For a business use case, it might be interesting to know where users are located to deliver better services and products better.
 This tutorial is a step in the right direction to aid this analytic procedure and build an interface to geo-locate users in a WhatsApp group.

 ## Scripts and explanation
-Each script is written to contain codes that handle or work together to achieve a common goal utilizing .
+Each script is written to contain codes that handle or work together to achieve a common goal utilizing the Object-Oriented Programming paradigm.
 The following are a high-level explanation for each script.

 1. automate.py
+To make this project seamless, we are going to do a bit of automation, Whatsapp automation to be precise.
+Selenium is an open-source web-based automation tool, we have already installed it in the installation section.
+Selenium requires a driver to interface with the browser, and they are different drivers for different browsers.
+Links to some popular browsers drivers are found below:
+   - Chrome driver can be downloaded [here]('https://sites.google.com/a/chromium.org/chromedriver/downloads').
+   - Firefox driver can be downloaded [here]('https://github.com/mozilla/geckodriver/releases').
+   - Safari driver can be downloaded [here]('https://webkit.org/blog/6900/webdriver-support-in-safari-10/').
+   - Edge driver can be downloaded [here]('https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/').

+**Note:** In this project, I used the chrome driver.
+To make the path of the driver quickly and simple to access, move the downloaded driver file to the same directory of the script utilizing it.
+Take a look at the file structure above.

+This script is made up of a `WhatsappAutomation` class that loads the web driver via it's path, maximize the browser window and loads Whatsapp Web application.
+The 30s delay initiated is to enable the scanning of the QR code

 ***